benabean/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 If you're happy with how your site performs, you can make the required DNS changes with your current DNS provider to point traffic to DDoSx<sup>®</sup>.

-The process to change DNS record varies between providers, so we do recommended following your DNS providers documentation should you need assistance creating ALIAS, ANAME or CNAME records.
+The process to change DNS record varies between providers, so we do recommend following your DNS provider's documentation should you need assistance creating ALIAS, ANAME or CNAME records.

 To create these records, you will need to log into to your current DNS provider and delete and existing A, AAAA, ALIAS ANAME or CNAME records for the domain or sub domain you want to route through DDoSx<sup>®</sup>.
 Feel free to take a backup of your DNS configuration of your prover supports it.
 A screenshot may also be useful.